Karāpiro Power Station: Generation

 Karāpiro's powerhouse is located on the northern bank of the river, with a diversion tunnel and spillway also on the northern bank.
-The river is dammed by a concrete arch dam south of the powerhouse, with the electricity substation on the southern bank of the river.
+The river is dammed by a concrete arch dam behind the powerhouse, with the electricity substation on the southern bank of the river.

 Water from Lake Karapiro runs through the penstocks to three Kaplan turbines.
-Each turbine turns a generator, outputting 32 megawatts of electricity each at 11,000 volts.
-Around 3770 L of water every second is required to run through the turbines to generate 1 MW of electricity.
+Each turbine drives a generator with a rated maximum power output of 37.5 MW, at 11,000 volts.
+Around 3770 L of water every second is required to pass through the turbines for every 1 MW of power output.

 Karāpiro is controlled remotely by Mercury Energy's Waikato River control room in Hamilton.

 Transmission

-As part of the power station's construction, a 110,000-volt double-circuit line was built from the station to Hamilton substation.
+As part of the power station's construction, a 110,000 volt double-circuit line was built from the station to Hamilton substation.
 The line was commissioned on 29 March 1947.
 This line remains in service today as the main connection from Karāpiro to the rest of the national grid.
-In addition, 110,000-volt single-circuit lines connect Karāpiro with Te Awamutu and Hinuera substations.
-All the lines are now owned and operated by national grid operator Transpower.
+In addition, 110,000 volt single-circuit lines connect Karāpiro with Te Awamutu and Hinuera substations.
+The transmission lines are owned and operated by national grid operator Transpower.